raymondbutcher/pretf/README.md

 * Small codebase.
   * No concept of the hundreds or thousands of Terraform resources, instead there is a generic way to create JSON for them.
 * Easy to learn.
-  * It should take under 5 minutes to fully understand Pretf if you know Python.
+  * It should take a few minutes to fully understand Pretf if you know Python.

 ## Overview